 Scope: The community-driven approach under this topic puts strong emphasis on engaging coastal, riparian and/or lakeside communities as well as relevant actors to build, in a sustainable way, local businesses that will support livelihood opportunities and stimulate investments, and will contribute to preserve and protect marine, coastal and freshwater habitats.

 Activities under this topic will contribute to the achievement of the Mission “Public mobilisation and engagement” actions by fostering community involvement, awareness and citizen participation to amplify impact, accelerating the uptake of community-led initiatives, anticipating and planning future investments for sustainable tourism.
+These activities should consider the specific needs and challenges of diverse individuals and groups in local communities, including vulnerable groups, with a focus on promoting gender equality and addressing the intersectionalities of gender, poverty, and social exclusion.

 Focus of the activities will be on testing on the ground the feasibility and socio-economic viability of site-specific initiatives providing opportunities to couple business-based activities with the protection and restoration of marine and freshwaters ecosystems, in ways that produce benefits for both the environment and local communities.
+In addition, proposals are encouraged to explore synergies with the New European Bauhaus Initiative in the design and/or implementation of activities under this topic.

+Each proposal should address only one basin / Mission “lighthouse”, which should be explicitly stated in the proposal, i.e.: 1.
+Atlantic and Arctic sea basin or 2.
+Mediterranean Sea basin or 3.
+Baltic and North Sea basin or 4.
+Danube River basin (including the Black Sea).
+Activities should be tailored to address regional/sea basin specificities.
+The basins / Mission “lighthouses” include the river basins flowing into the respective sea basins.

 All following aspects should be addressed:

 Demonstration of community-driven tourism business models in at least 3 European coastal and freshwater areas in different Member States/Associated Countries, implementing diverse initiatives to engage and involve tourists and/or users of the sea (e.g.: citizen science initiatives; clean up initiatives; regenerative practices, co-management of protected areas, etc.);